jreker/owasp-depcheck-issue-create-action/README.md

 - `repo-token`: The token that can access the repo to create the issue
 - `issue-labels`: The labels that will be added to the issue
 - `minimum-severity`: All vulnerabilities higher or equal will be added to the issue
+- `report-file`: Path to of the json report file relative to the project root.

 ## Usage